Bum-Ho12/PLP-learning/README.md

 ```
 This will execute a sequence of list operations, including appending, inserting, extending, sorting, and finding an index.

-### Function-based Discount Calculation
+### Control Flow and Functions
 ```sh
 py main.py run functions
 ```
-This will prompt the user to enter an original price and discount percentage, then determine if a discount is applied based on the given criteria.
+This will execute a function that calculates discounts based on user input.

 ### Help Command
 To get a list of available commands: